An Innovative Approach to Cell Manufacturing Protocol

 The cells used in VISICORT (and in the majority of stromal cell clinical trials) are extracted from bone marrow.
 The bone marrow is taken from the top of the donor’s hip-bone (the ‘iliac crest’) by an experienced haematologist.
 The cell therapy product is allogeneic since it is generated by isolation and expansion of plastic adherent human bone marrow (BM)-derived Mesenchymal Stromal Cells, (h-BM-MSCs) from healthy adult donors.
 The tissue is procured in accordance with EMA Tissues & Cells Directive, 2004/23/EC and the product is manufactured in accordance with Good Manufacturing Practices (GMP).

 The manufacturing process for the cell product is continuous.
 The bone marrow is procured and transferred to Centre for Cell Manufacturing Ireland at the National University of Ireland Galway where it is washed, counted and plated directly onto T-175 tissue culture flasks.
 At the end of P0, the mesenchymal stromal cells are harvested and seeded on the QUANTUM CES bioreactor (P1) and all plastic adherent cells are harvested and cryopreserved – this P1 cell suspension is called the Drug Substance, (DS).
 The DS is resuspended in the product formulation buffer, filled in the primary container, and cryopreserved in the vapour phase of liquid nitrogen or in a freezer (≤ -150°C).

 Cell isolation and expansion of the plastic adherent BM-derived mesenchymal stromal cells through filling and cryopreservation of the hMSC drug substance (DS) is performed in accordance with Good Manufacturing Practice (GMP).
-A description of the manufacturing process for DS is provided below.
+A flow diagram of the manufacturing process for DS is provided at left.